-Choosing between a custom home builder and a project home builder is one of the first and most important decisions you'll make on your home building journey.
+Choosing the type of builder is one of the first and most important decisions you'll make on your home-building journey.

 If you've started researching new home builders, you probably already know there's a long list of property builders to choose from.
 So, how do you choose which one is right for you?

-We're here to help you with the decision making process if you're currently trying to decide between the two.
+We're here to help you with the decision-making process if you're trying to decide between the two.

 Custom home builders specialise in building and designing unique homes.
 They draft new designs for each home, making them suit your needs and lifestyle.
-Custom home builders don't work on more than a few projects at once.
+They don't work on more than a few projects at once.
 They are more available to work closely with you on your project.

 There are pros and cons to every building provider, but custom homes are often the choice for quality, customisation and service.
 Keep reading to find out more...

 1. Workmanship.
 Custom builders only deal with a handful of projects at once, so they have the time and attention to detail to ensure your home is built well.
-Additionally, a custom home builder's reputation rests on just a few reviews at a time, making quality even more important to them, unlike project builders who have hundreds of homes a year to fall back on.
+Additionally, their reputation rests on just a few reviews at a time, making quality even more important to them, unlike project builders who have hundreds of homes a year to fall back on.

 2. Communication.
 Custom builders are often more attentive & quick to respond because they deal with only a few clients at a time.
-You'll find they often have more availability, with patience and understanding for your questions.
+You'll find they often have more availability, and they have patience and understanding for your questions.

 3. Choice and flexibility.
-One of the most significant advantages of custom home builders is the freedom of choice and design flexibility.
-You aren't locked into a display home or set of standard plans and can create your dream home from scratch if you choose.
+Custom builders' most significant advantages are the freedom of choice and design flexibility.
+You aren't locked into a display home or set of standard plans and can create your dream home from scratch.

 1. Price.
 Production builders can buy their materials in bulk, and that is where they reduce their costs to be a budget-friendly alternative.
 Custom homes often carry a higher price tag, but the benefit of personalisation and the added quality and care is often considered more than worth it.